Level 4

 You will complete your test in one day, plus get free online tuition to help you succeed.
 We offer paper-based or computer-delivered IELTS.
 Choose computer-delivered IELTS and get your results in 3-5 days.

-Give yourself credit
+Give yourself credit with Recognition of Prior Learning (RPL)

 Did you know you can use the knowledge and experience you already have to your advantage?

-Your previous work experience and on-the-job skills, volunteering, professional development, and other provider’s qualifications can be recognised as prior learning, matched against credits in our courses, and put towards your qualification – not only saving you money but also helping you to complete your qualification faster Learn more.
+Your previous work experience and on-the-job skills, volunteering, professional development, and other providers’ qualifications can be recognised as prior learning, matched against credits in our courses, and put towards your qualification – potentially saving you money and possibly helping you to complete your qualification faster Learn more.

 Programme structure